mdn/content/files/en-us/web/javascript/reference/global_objects/reflect/index.md

 Unlike most global objects, `Reflect` is not a constructor.
 You cannot use it with a [`new` operator](/en-US/docs/Web/JavaScript/Reference/Operators/new) or invoke the `Reflect` object as a function.
 All properties and methods of `Reflect` are static (just like the {{jsxref("Math")}} object).

-The `Reflect` object provides a colection of static functions which have the same names as the [proxy handler methods](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/Proxy).
+The `Reflect` object provides a collection of static functions which have the same names as the [proxy handler methods](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/Proxy).
 Some of these methods are also the same as corresponding methods on {{jsxref("Object")}}, although they do have [some subtle differences](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect/Comparing_Reflect_and_Object_methods) between them.

 `Reflect` can be used to [simplify introspection calls](#simplify_introspection_calls), [ensure defensive programming](#ensure_defensive_programming) and [provide default forwarding behavior in proxy handler traps](#provide_default_forwarding_behavior_in_proxy_handler_traps).